tkoskine/ahven/doc/manual/en/source/api-ahven-temporary_output.rst

 Create a new temporary file.
 Exception Temporary_File_Error is raised if the procedure cannot create a new temp file.

+The name of the file is automatically generated and follows form ahven_123 where "ahven_" is a constant prefix and "123" increases by one after every Create_Temp call.
+The file is created to the current working directory.

+For every created temporary file, you need to call either Remove_Temp or Close_Temp when the file is no longer needed.
+Otherwise, there will be a memory leak.

 Get_Name
 ''''''''